sonovice/smude/README.md

 ## Approach

 Rectification of the pages of sheet music is divided into several steps:
-- Extraction of the sheet music page from a smartphone image, the so-called "Region of Interest" (ROI)
+1. Extraction of the sheet music page from a smartphone image, the so-called "Region of Interest" (ROI)
-- Adaptive binarization
+2. Adaptive binarization
-- Pixelwise segmentation into the classes "upper staff line", "lower staff line" and "bar line" using U-Net
+3. Pixelwise segmentation into the classes "upper staff line", "lower staff line" and "bar line" using U-Net
-- Vanishing point estimation
+4. Vanishing point estimation
-- Spline interpolation for staff lines
+5. Spline interpolation for staff lines
-- Dewarping
+6. Dewarping

-The Deep Learning model was trained on thousands of public scores downloaded from [musescore.com](https://www.musescore.com), rendered with [Verovio](https://www.verovio.org) and artificially warped using code from [NVlabs/ocrodec](https://github.com/NVlabs/ocrodeg).
+The Deep Learning model was trained on thousands of public domain scores downloaded from [musescore.com](https://www.musescore.com), rendered with [Verovio](https://www.verovio.org) and artificially warped using code from [NVlabs/ocrodec](https://github.com/NVlabs/ocrodeg).

 The actual dewarping algorithm is loosely based on this paper:
 > Meng, G. et. al. (2012):